Posted by admin on Jul 19, 2013 under Uncategorized

 Posted by admin on May 5, 2013 under Uncategorized

 Yes, Route 66 is worth the effort.
 Route 66 was known, colloquially, as the Main Street of America during the 1930′s and 1940′s.
 When the U.S. Highway System was established in 1926, Route 66 was one of the original roads.
 It ran 2,448 miles from Chicago, Illinois, to Los Angeles, California.
-During the Dust Bowl, it served as a conduit for destitute farmers traveling to California.
+During the Dust Bowl, it served as a conduit for destitute farmers traveling to California, and produced many customers for Insurance Deals from liberty-mutual.